Neato Botvac D4 Connected Review

 The D4 got off to a strong start in our edges and corners test, only leaving a tiny triangle of uncollected coffee grounds measuring about 1.5" at its widest point and a small strip of leftover mess about an inch wide along the walls of our testing pen.

-This robot vacuum also delivered a strong showing in our flour collection test, getting up most of the debris, but still did leave a noticeable amount of residue.
+This robot vacuum also delivered a strong showing in our flour collection test, getting up most of the debris, but it still left a noticeable amount of residue.

 It continued its trend in our rice collection challenge, doing exceptionally well on the low-pile carpet and leaving only trace amounts of rice behind.
 It also did well on the fluffier carpet, but did leave a bit more rice behind — about ⅛ teaspoon behind.
 It did about the same with the oats and finished out a solid job in our large particle pickup test — mini-wheats.

 It only missed a single mini-wheat on the low-pile carpet, but missed two on the fluffier carpet.
-It seems essentially luck based if the mini-wheat will actually get sucked up or just get pushed around.
+It seems essentially luck-based whether the mini-wheat will actually get sucked up or just get pushed around.

 Hard Surface Cleaning